brikis98/yevgeniy-brikman-homepage/_posts/2018-10-03-grit-the-power-of-passion-and-perseverance.md

 ## IQ can change

-The book presents evidence that your IQ and brain structure change over the course of your life
+The book presents evidence that your IQ and brain structure change over the course of your life.

 ## Learned industriousness vs learned helplessness